Horror flight to Ibiza? Plane caught in severe storm - passengers see "death before their eyes"

 Ibiza/Alicante – You actually just wanted to spend a nice holiday on the Spanish holiday island of Ibiza.
 But for the passengers of a Eurowings plane from Hamburg, the flight to Spain was a horror trip, if the words of some people on board are to be believed.
 The airline meanwhile appeases and puts the statements of some passengers into perspective.
 But first things first.

-On the way to Ibiza: the plane gets caught in a severe storm – the passenger describes “fear of death”
+On the way to Ibiza: Eurowings plane caught in severe storms – passenger describes “fear of death”

 On Sunday (August 27) a holiday plane took off from Hamburg.
 His destination airport: Ibiza.
 However, Spain has been hit by severe storms in the past few days.
 In Mallorca, these caused flight chaos, devastation and closed roads.
 And the said Ibiza flight could not reach its destination as planned because of the storm.
 Like the flight details of the portal Flightradar24.com show, the machine had to switch to Alicante as the landing airport.
 Before that, she apparently had to circle near Ibiza several times, but was ultimately unable to initiate the landing approach due to the weather there.